Build a Flask app using Azure Cosmos DB's API for MongoDB

 Update your connection string

-If you want to test the code against a live Azure Cosmos DB Account, go to the Azure portal to create an account and get your connection string information.
+If you want to test the code against a live Cosmos Account, go to the Azure portal to create an account and get your connection string information.
 Then copy it into the app.

-In the Azure portal, in your Azure Cosmos DB account, in the left navigation click Connection String, and then click Read-write Keys.
+In the Azure portal, in your Cosmos account, in the left navigation click Connection String, and then click Read-write Keys.
 You'll use the copy buttons on the right side of the screen to copy the Username, Password, and Host into the Dal.cs file in the next step.

 Open the app.py file in the root directory.